Vegas Hotel Guide

 - •Sapphire and Spearmint Rhino both offer free limo pickup from Wynn

 Price: $300–$600/night standard, $600–$1,200/night suite Insider tip: The Encore Tower King suite has a separate living room and panoramic south-facing Strip views.
-Get on the XS guest list before you arrive — it saves $50–$75 cover per person at the door.
+Get on the EBC at Night guest list before you arrive — it saves $50–$75 cover per person.
+(XS Nightclub at Wynn is closed for renovation through December 30, 2026, reopening NYE December 31.)

 Wynn & Encore hotel guide → | Nightlife at Wynn/Encore → | XS bachelor party guide →